 Network Software License

 In order to keep your Mastercam accessible on a networked system, you need a Network Software License.
-The older version, the Network License, uses a single NetHASP (a USB drive connected to a “server” computer) to distribute licenses to multiple workstations.
-In addition to the shortcomings of a physical storage device, the Network License with the NETHASP makes remote work more difficult, as a computer has to be connected to the network to access Mastercam.
+The older version, the Mastercam Network License, uses a single NetHASP (a USB drive connected to a “server” computer) to distribute licenses to multiple workstations.
+In addition to the shortcomings of using a physical device to store licenses, using the traditional, hardware Network License also makes remote work more difficult, as a computer has to be connected to the network to access Mastercam.

-The Network Software License ditches the vulnerability of hardware and controls everything via software from the single “server” computer.
+The Network Software License, however, ditches the vulnerability of hardware and controls everything via software from the single “server” computer.
 It offers you the same pros as a single-seat software license and is ideal for companies or schools with multiple seats of Mastercam.
-Unlike its predecessor, it makes remote work possible with the new Network License Borrowing feature.
+For a more in-depth explanation of the differences between a Network Software License and a Single Seat License for Mastercam, we encourage you to read our spotlight blog on Mastercam Network Software Licensing.
+Unlike its predecessor, Mastercam Network Software Licenses make remote work possible with the Network License Borrowing feature.

 Network License Borrowing

-A new feature being introduced with Mastercam 2022 is network license borrowing which gives you access to Mastercam outside of your workplace.
+Network License Borrowing gives you access to Mastercam outside of your workplace.
 To use the License Borrow Utility, run the utility and select the licenses you want.
-The Mastercam licenses can be checked out for up to 10 days.
+A Mastercam license can be checked out for up to 10 days.